Assistance programs Polk County Florida.

-Find help with utility bills and rent
+Find financial help with utility bills, basic needs and rent in Polk County FL

 The Catholic Charities of Central Florida, which is based in Lakeland but services the entire county, also runs various assistance programs.
 Many churches also participate.
 They offer what is known as an Emergency Assistance Program that provides crisis and as well as social services for low income and other clients in need of urgent basic human needs.
 Clients are received by appointment only, so call first.